Los Angeles Independent Film Awards - Best Woman Filmmaker "Glass Ceiling"

 Since then she has focused on learning all aspects of filmmaking- working on 15+ feature films and 2 episodic projects in all varieties of on-set positions from art to sound to grip to the production office.

-She is currently in production on two short films and in financing stages of her first feature film.
-Her short films The Escape and Catharsis are just beginning their festival runs.
+She is currently in financing stages of her first feature film "24/7".
+Her short films The Girl in the Trench Coat and Catharsis are just finishing their festival runs.

 Pitch Her Producions Episodic "Pat Down" - Director